Highlights of Corporate Tax Reform

 While granting raises to employees and spending more on PP&E can be considered value-adding ways to spend tax savings, the tax bill represents much more than just a tax cut.
 Specifically, and as will be the subject of this article, traditional interest expense deductions (tax shields) have been watered down by the bill—an aggregate change that is already creating winners and losers (per the charts below).

-This article seeks to explore the changes to the interest expense deductibility environment induced by the tax reform legislation, and the long term implications for the valuation methods traditionally used by corporations to assess value—methods such as the discounted cash flow (DCF) and the EBITDA multiple techniques.
+This article seeks to help readers strategically plan for the changes to the interest expense deductibility environment induced by the tax reform legislation, and the long term implications for the valuation methods traditionally used by corporations to assess value—methods such as the discounted cash flow (DCF) and the EBITDA multiple techniques.

 The New Interest Expense Deductible Environment